-- Strengthen and reinforce the node: The local centre at Coghlan and Hay is strengthened by attracting more activities that provide for daily needs and by enabling built form that provides a desirable level of activity. - 2.
-Hay Street as an urban corridor: Strengthen Hay Street's commercial function and complement that with new living opportunities above ground in built form that defines the public realm and provides a continuous connection between Subiaco and Perth.
+1. Strengthen and reinforce the node:

+The local centre at Coghlan and Hay is strengthened by attracting more activities that provide for daily needs and by enabling built form that provides a desirable level of activity.

+2. Hay Street as an urban corridor:

+Strengthen Hay Street's commercial function and complement that with new living opportunities above ground in built form that defines the public realm and provides a continuous connection between Subiaco and Perth.

+3. Intensity around the Train Station:

+Allow more residential development around the Train Station, thereby improving access to equitable and sustainable transport options.
+By facilitating development near the Train Station, more people will be encouraged to use it.

+4. Coghlan as a key connector for cyclists and pedestrians:

+Coghlan Road provides a direct and clear connection from Hay Street to the West Leederville Train Station.
+An improved public realm and way finding opportunities will strengthen the understanding of this link in the minds of residents and workers.

+5. Mix of uses:

+From daily needs in the local node to business services and other complementary activities throughout the area, a mixed use approach to land use promotes activity and facilitates local employment.

+6. Urban landmarks:

-- 3. Intensity around the train station: Allow more residential development around the train station, thereby improving access to equitable and sustainable transport options.
-By facilitating development near the train station, more people will be encouraged to use it. - 4.
-Coghlan as a key connector for cyclists and pedestrians: Coghlan Road provides a direct and clear connection from Hay Street to the West Leederville Train station.
-An improved public realm and way finding opportunities will strengthen the understanding of this link in the minds of residents and workers. - 5.
-Mix of Uses: From daily needs in the local node to business services and other complementary activities throughout the area, a mixed use approach to land use promotes activity and facilitates local employment. - 6.
-Urban Landmarks: Emblematic built form provides a connection to the landscape, enhancing North Subiaco's point of difference and recognition within the metropolitan region.
-Landmark development provides a marker visible from a distance, with built forms articulating gateway and entry points, creating a rich textual canvas of street scale markers. - 7.
-Character areas: Retain North Subiaco's unique historic built fabric so that the area retains connections to the past, and a richness of built form is recognised.
+Emblematic built form provides a connection to the landscape, enhancing North Subiaco's point of difference and recognition within the metropolitan region.
+Landmark development provides a marker visible from a distance, with built forms articulating gateway and entry points, creating a rich textual canvas of street scale markers.

-Figure 8: North Subiaco Masterplan
+7. Green link:

+Create a strong tree lined public space between Mueller Park and Subiaco Oval, providing amenity and connectivity for new residents.

+8. Character areas:

+Retain North Subiaco's unique historic built fabric so that the area retains connections to the past, and a richness of built form is recognised.

-3.3 LAND USE
+3.3 Land use